commit-live-students/advanced_linear_regression/README.md

 - Learn to Write Sklearn Algorithm for Ridge and Lasso using Cross Validation
 - When to apply Regularization technique, how it works and prevent under or over fitting
-- How it helps to balance the bais and variance trade-off.
+- How it helps to balance the bias and variance trade-off.
 * Benchmark the performances of linear regression against that of Regularization.
 * Learn to use cross validation.